jaidevprabhu/Bearings_Prediction/EDA_Analysis.md

 # Exploratory data review

-We explain the data as seen and analyzed after downloading all the experiment data.
-We have done a preliminary review of the Paper that was published to interpret the data and develop a statistical model in predictive mainatainence area.
+We explain the data as seen and analyzed, after downloading all the experiment data.
+We have done a preliminary review of the Paper (available in this repository) that was published to interpret the data and develop a statistical model in predictive mainatainence area.

 In all the 3 experiments - at least one bearing failed at the end of the experiment, and one or more of them performed well past their normal lifetime.